CBO revises deficit estimate from Obamacare individual mandate repeal

 Some Republicans want to include a repeal of the mandate in legislation to reform the tax code.
 The U.S. House of Representatives unveiled its tax plan last week, and the Senate’s plan is expected to be released on Thursday.

-Reporting by Makini Brice; Editing by Susan Heavey and Jeffrey Benkoe
+Reporting by Makini Brice and Yasmeen Abutaleb; Editing by Susan Heavey, Jeffrey Benkoe and Susan Thomas